RapidMiner - Introduction

 In summary, a type I error is detecting an effect that is not present, while a type II error is failing to detect an effect that is present.

-The following table illustrates these concepts, as applied to the golf dataset and predictive model
+The following tables illustrates these concepts, as applied to the golf dataset and predictive model:

 When assessing a model, it is common to test for Type I and Type II errors.
 To do this you first identify your null hypothesis.
 You can then use tools like the Student T-test to test for the probability of Type I and Type II errors.
 By setting a standard threshold eg. 0.05 you can then make a determination on the significance of the result.
 After you've calculated your t-value, you check it against the p value you have chosen (most commonly 0.05).
 If t<p, you can then say "I reject the null hypothesis, and the probability of this decision being wrong is <0.05" or, in other words "Weather influences the playing of golf, and I am 95% certain that this not just a random association".